vimcasts/vimcasts.org/source/episodes/63-operating-on-search-matches-using-gn.md

 :flattr_id: ""
 :duration: 275
 :number: 63
-:tags: visual-mode, search, repeat, regex
+:tags: Visual mode, search, Repetition, Regular expressions, Vim 7.4, Editing text
 ---

 The `gn` command (introduced in Vim 7.4) makes it easy to operate on regions of text that match the current search pattern.
 It's especially useful when used with a regex that matches text regions of variable length.